Naresh1318/Predict_Temperature/README.md

 Usage
 ===========

-Use the help command on parsers to get a full discription on the parameters.
+Use the help command on parsers to get a full discription of the parameters.

 ``python Did_it_rise.py --country India --year 2100``

-This code predicts the temperature of the country specified in the year passed as the parameter.
+This code predicts the temperature of the country in the year passed as the parameter.